Advanced Networking (ANET)

 Time What

-10:45 Arrival, put your cell phone in your bag, pick up hardcopy of tests at teacher’s desk, sit down
+10:45 Arrival, put your cell phone in your bag, sit down.
+Your teacher will hand out a hardcopy of the test.

 Your teacher will pick up the tests when everyone is done